seemoreglass/collaborative_bibliotherapy_quotation_series/README.md

 # collaborative_bibliotherapy_quotation_series
 I practice bibliotherapy daily.
 You should too.
 O.o

+“People hate as they love, unreasonably.” ― William Makepeace Thackeray

+“We must be willing to let go of the life we planned so as to have the life that is waiting for us.” ― Joseph Campbell

 "Sometimes you dance just to keep from dying."- James Kaplan